openstack/charm-guide/doc/source/getting-started/overlay.rst

    Although it is possible to edit the bundle file itself, it is best practice to keep it pristine and to use an overlay instead.

-The overlay file is :download:`overlay-focal-yoga-mymaas.yaml`.
-Download it and save it in the ``~/tutorial`` directory.
+Download overlay file :download:`overlay-focal-yoga-mymaas.yaml` and save it in the ``~/tutorial`` directory.

 Replace the variables in the file with the some of the values that were collected in the :doc:`previous step <settings>`.

-Once you've edited and saved the file, proceed to the :doc:`Prepare Juju
+Once you've edited and saved the file, proceed to the :doc:`juju` page.
-<juju>` page.

 Adjustments
 -----------